Nathan Pinnacle 12L Review

 At 13.6 ounces, the Pinnacle 12 can almost carry 1 liter of gear for each ounce of material.
 This vest can be made lighter if you substitute the bladder system for soft flasks, but we loved the pack as we tested it.
 Worth considering, though, as there is so much storage across the back that having a bit more water weight up front should provide better balance.

-We know that you can stuff more than 12 liters of gear in this pack, but advise against it — the materials are made to stretch, but if overstuffed, they risk stretching out.
+We know that you can stuff more than 12 liters of gear in this pack, but we advise against it — the materials are made to stretch, but if overstuffed, they risk stretching out.
 We were able to pack all of our kit essentials and a whole lot more without impacting comfort.
 While fast and light is the saying that gets thrown around, runners will want some creature comforts 24 hours into a race.
 With the Pinnacle 12, you get a great fit the more you pack into it.

 Pockets

 Can we drool over these pockets now?
-Bravo Nathan, Bravo.
+Bravo, Nathan, Bravo.
 We have dreamt of a hydration pack for running that can carry lots of gear, have all of it accessible on the go, and be easy to resupply at aid stations.
 Nathan's Pinnacle 12 is the closest we've seen to this dream realized.

 Front pockets first.
 Nathan positioned two waterproof zippered pockets behind the soft flask pockets, large enough for an oversized phone, map, or other gear that is flat or soft.
 We found these pockets add to the vest's comfort, and we prefer them to the positioning of zippered pockets over the collarbone.
 By positioning them behind the soft flask pockets, there is less interference if you are taking out your phone for a quick photo or refilling your bottle.
 The right one even includes a small internal pouch for electrolyte tabs or ibuprofen.
 Below the hydration pocket on each side is a smaller nutrition pocket with a hook and loop closure.